-Name Description Reliable Supply Benefit in Drought (MI/d) Derwent Reservoirs Reduce the aggregate quantity of compensation water releases from Ladybower Reservoir to the River Derwent and the River Noe/Jaggers Clough from 74 MI/d (or 92 MI/d when flow at Derby is <340 MI/d) to 51 MI/d. <20 Reduce compensation water flow releases from Ladybower Reservoir from 54 MI/d to 34 MI/d.
+Name Description Reliable Supply Benefit in Drought (MI/d) Derwent Reservoirs Reduce the aggregate quantity of compensation water releases from Ladybower Reservoir to the River Derwent and the River Noe/Jaggers Clough from 74 MI/d (or 92 MI/d when flow at Derby is <340 MI/d) to 51 MI/d. <20 Reservoir from 54 Ml/d to 34 Ml/d.
 Ambergate on River Derwent Partial relaxation of the control flows in the River Derwent at St Mary's Bridge (Derby).
 This will allow the abstraction of up to 320 Ml/d at Ambergate when the flow in the River Derwent at Derby is not less than 500 Ml/d, rather than the normal flow of 680 Ml/d.
-10-50 Tittesworth Reservoir and River Churnet Allow the compensation flow at Tittesworth Reservoir (including Solomon's Hollow) to be reduced from a minimum of 14.8 MI/d to a minimum of 8 MI/d.
-Authorise abstraction of up to 6.8 MI/d from the Abbey Green borehole to discharge a compensation flow release into the River Churnet 1.8 km downstream of Tittesworth reservoir. <6 Remove the requirement for a total minimum flow discharge of 19.32 Ml/d to be released from a combination of Tittesworth Reservoir (including Solomon's Hollow) and Deep Hayes.
+10-50 Tittesworth Reservoir and River Churnet Allow the compensation flow at Tittesworth Reservoir (including Solomon's Hollow) to be reduced from a minimum of 14.8 MI/d to a minimum of 6.8 MI/d.
+Authorise abstraction of up to 8 Ml/d from the Abbey Green borehole to discharge a compensation flow release into the River Churnet 1.8 km downstream of Tittesworth reservoir.
+8 Remove the requirement for a total minimum flow discharge of 19.32 MI/d to be released from a combination of Tittesworth Reservoir (including Solomon's Hollow) and Deep Hayes.
 Brownsover on River Avon Reduce the hands-off flow conditions in the River Avon at Stareton from 45 Ml/d to 35 Ml/d exclusively to allow transfer of additional water from the River Avon at Brownsover into Draycote reservoir.
 1-4 Eathorpe on River Leam Authorise abstraction at Eathorpe on the River Leam to Draycote Reservoir at any time of year when the lower storage condition at Draycote Reservoir would normally prohibit such abstraction.
-6.0 Relax the prescribed flow requirement in the River Leam at Princes Drive Weir in Leamington from 18 Ml/d to 12 Ml/d.
-Site G on River Severn Suspend the daily abstraction licence restriction under maximum River Severn Regulation conditions and the constraint limiting abstraction over the first 100 days of River Severn Regulation (Special Conditions 2b and 2c of the Site G abstraction licence).
-The drought permit is also to suspend the joint abstraction licence constraints at Site G and Shared South Staffordshire Asset under maximum River Severn Regulation, reverting the daily maximum of 303 Ml/d (maximum River Severn Regulation) to 431Ml/d, and the seasonal abstraction licence limits equivalent to 273 Ml/d (abstraction licences No's.
+6 Relax the prescribed flow requirement in the River Leam at Princes Drive Weir in Leamington from 18 Ml/d to 12 Ml/d.

+Name Description Reliable Supply Benefit in Drought (MI/d) Site G on River Severn Suspend the daily abstraction licence restriction under maximum River Severn Regulation conditions and the constraint limiting abstraction over the first 100 days of River Severn Regulation (Special Conditions 2b and 2c of the Site G abstraction licence).
+The drought permit is also to suspend the joint abstraction licence constraints at Site G and Site N under maximum River Severn Regulation, reverting the daily maximum of 303 Ml/d (maximum River Severn Regulation) to 431Ml/d, and the seasonal abstraction licence limits equivalent to 273 Ml/d (abstraction licences No's.
 110 and 163) and 303 Ml/d (abstraction licences No's.110, 163 and 584) will be temporarily suspended. <120 Wyelands on River Wye Authorise the abstraction of up to 45.5 MI/d at Wyelands when the flow in the River Wye at Redbrook is less than 1209 MI/d and the Elan Valley Reservoirs storage is below the Elan Valley Reservoir Storage Licence Rule Curve.
-5.7 company-wide or WRZ specific).
-Where possible, an estimated percentage change in customer consumption is provided.
+5.7 River Dove The proposed drought permit increases the aggregate annual abstraction volume from 73,200Ml/a to 77,200Ml/a.
+The abstraction rate should be such that a residual flow of at least 159Ml/day is left in the River Dove downstream of the intake at all times, unless storage in the reservoirs is such that the lower residual flow of 90Ml/day applies. c.175